tdw33/Dungeon-Java-Game/doc/2-full-documentation/Week_2.md

+\pagebreak

-# Week 2
+# Week 2: 23rd-29th October

-## Process
+## **Process**

-## Weekly overview
+### Weekly overview

 With the customer happy with our initial game idea for a Minecraft inspired dungeon game, we were able to start planning out the game and wrote some basic code.
-This meant the product backlog continued to be filled out withideas that we had, and the initial game architecture was looked at: menu system and game function.
+This meant the product backlog continued to be filled out with ideas that we had, and the initial game architecture was looked at: menu system and game function.
 To achieve this planned architecture we used Miro board, which was also used to sort out the class UML.
 This was also based on our product backlog, but we did not use CRC cards which could of made the process simpler.
 The week had 3 meetings: customer debrief with sprint plan; game architecture; and sprint review with presentation creation.
 For the coding side everyone was assigned to generate a basic square that could move left, right, up, and down.

 ![](./week_2_artifacts/miro.png)

 The Scrum technique was continued for this week with the Scrum master and product lead roles being switched around, so each member of the group can experience them.
 In between these first and last meeting we had daily stand-ups that were carried out on Microsoft teams.
-From the last sprint we made sure to tag the team within the post, so everyone will get a notification and remider to post.
+From the last sprint we made sure to tag the team within the post, so everyone will get a notification and reminder to post an update.

 ![](./week_2_artifacts/standUp.png)

 This sprint was conducted in much the same way as the last one as we thought it was generating good results in the last sprint.
 The only problem was we still assigned everybody the coding task which is not efficient.
-However, there were 3 different systems (mac, windows Linux) used my different members of the team and the task would help in getting people comfortable with libGDX.
+However, there were 3 different systems (mac, windows Linux) used my different members of the team and the task would help in getting people comfortable with LibGDX.
 Heading into the next sprint we will make sure to spread the tasks more efficiently so that a grater progression of the game can be achieved.

 We assigned the sprint tasks from looking at the product backlog and the existing user stories we had.
-Since US_01 was a great priorty we assigned everbody to coding the character with movement as explained before.
+Since US_01 was a great priority we assigned everybody to coding the character with movement as explained before.

-**Need to add the presentation**
+Attached here is the presentation created for the customer meeting on the 30th November, which will include the GIF version of the some of the pictures in this weeks report: [Presentation](https://github.bath.ac.uk/Team-Cyan/Dungeon/blob/develop/doc/week2-presentation/presentation.md)

+\pagebreak

-## Meeting minutes
+### Meeting minutes

-### Customer meeting debrief and sprint planning:
+**Customer meeting debrief and sprint planning:**

+Attendance: He Jiang, Julius Martinez, Lewis Williams, Samuel Love, Tianyu Ji, Tom Wells, Vlad Postmangiu Luchian, Yandong Guo

 We discussed how the customer meeting went and how it affected the game.
 In the meeting the customer said they were happy with the idea of doing an interactive game like Minecraft in a dungeon themed setting.
 We presented a broad overview of the game so there was plenty to look into as potential final ideas, meaning the customer still has plenty of choice in how the game will look and feel.
-One important part was clarification of cross platform relating to windows, linux and mac instead of referring to mobile.
+One important part was clarification of cross platform relating to Windows, Linux and MacOS instead of referring to mobile.
 So, our focus will be ensuring the game runs on those operating systems with android as a potential bonus.

 Now the initial game idea was confirmed, and we have established our coding language with framework (Java with Libgdx), we initiated coding with this sprint.
 As no one had used Libgdx before everyone was assigned to create a basic character (square) and give it basic movement (up, down, left and right).
 On top of this everyone was assigned finding a naming system, designing classes and UML diagram.